 The LG Act outlines councils' functions, including service (non-regulatory) (Chapter 6), regulatory (Chapter 7) or ancillary (Chapter 8).
 Ancillary functions are those functions that assist the carrying out of a council's service and regulatory functions, including entry on to land (s.
 191-201).
-Other relevant matters included in the LG Act include strategic planning, conduct of staff, financing for council programs, administration, offences and enforcement.
+Other relevant matters included in the LG Act include strategic planning, conduct of staff, financing for council programs, administration, offences, enforcement and a dictionary of terms used in the Act.